risicle/digitalmarketplace-router/README.md

 ## Deployment

-The default application name is "dm-route-service".
+The default application name is "route-service".
 If you want to change this (or you want to deploy multiple route services), set the PAAS_APP_NAME environment variable for the make commands.

 The default domain name is "cloudapps.digital".
 If you want to change this (or you want to bind to different domains), set the PAAS_DOMAIN environment variable for the make commands.